 - National Strategy Implementation Network: NEDC will continue to facilitate the active and engaged National Strategy Implementation Network, comprising sector leaders from across Australia.
 The Implementation Network provides strategic advice, monitors progress and champions National Strategy activation and implementation.

-- National Strategy Sprint Groups: NEDC will facilitate ‘sprint group’ meetings to support sector collaboration and foster innovative solutions to shared system building challenges.
+- National Strategy Strategy in Action: NEDC will facilitate ‘Strategy in Action’ meetings to support sector collaboration and foster innovative solutions to shared system building challenges.
 This initiative aims to connect and activate stakeholders to develop and implement changes.
-The key focus for the next 12 months will be on suicide prevention, support pathways for the LGBTQIA+ community, longstanding eating disorders, and rural and remote system building.
+The key focus for the next 12 months will be on support pathways for the LGBTQIA+ community, neurodivergence, ARFID, care pathways for young people U/12, and role of nurses in eating disorder response and care.

 - State and territory activation: NEDC will systematically engage with governments and leaders in all states/and territories to support strategic planning and action including increased national/jurisdictional coordination.

-- National Strategy Forums: NEDC will provide two online National Strategy Implementation Forums in this next 12 months.
+- National Strategy Forums: NEDC will provide three online National Strategy Implementation Forums in this next 12 months.
 These events host the NEDC team and others from the sector, providing updates on system building activities, sharing resources, and offering opportunities for others to connect in the work.

 - Communications: NEDC will keep our members updated on the progress of the National Strategy, providing information on our activities and those from across the sector.
 Keep an eye on your inbox for our member eBulletin and follow us on LinkedIn, Facebook, Instagram and X for more regular updates.
 Not a member of NEDC?
 You can sign up for free here.

 - Evaluation: In line with the National Strategy Implementation Evaluation Framework, NEDC is in the activation phase of the National Strategy Implementation.
 During this phase NEDC will collect and analyse evaluation data to monitor and track implementation process, progress, outcomes, and impact.
+This includes hosting the National Strategy Action Hub which is a public facing database, highlighting implementation activities happening across the sector.

 Workforce Development